General Uncertainty Estimation with Delta Variances: Delta Variance Approximators

 \section{Delta Variance Approximators}

 Delta Variance estimators are a family of efficient and convenient approximators of epistemic uncertainty.
 They can be used to compute the Epistemic Variance of a quantity of interest $\derivedQtheta(z)$ where the parameters $\theta$ are obtained by learning $\ftheta$ with limited data.
-Given any quantity of interest $\derivedQtheta(z)$ they approximate both the Bayesian Epistemic Variance as well as the frequentist leave-one-out analogue:
+Given any quantity of interest $\derivedQtheta(z)$ they approximate both the Bayesian Epistemic Variance as well as the frequentist analogues: leave-one-out and bootstrapped variance.

 Here the \emph{Delta} $\deltaUz \defeq \gradtheta \derivedQtheta(z)$ is the gradient vector of $\derivedQtheta$ evaluated at the input $z$. $\PosteriorCovarianceMatrix$ is a suitable matrix for which the canonical choice is an approximation of the scaled inverse Fisher Information matrix of $\ftheta$.